I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ufs/ns-ufs-ufs_geometry_descriptor.md

 <td>Reserved for future use.</td>
 </tr>
 </table>

 `bSysDataTagResSize`

 Specifies the maximum size in bytes allocated by the device to handle system data.

 `bSysDataTagUnitSize`

 Specifies the system data tag
 unit size.

 `dEnhanced1MaxNAllocU`

 specifies the max number of Allocation Units for the enhanced memory type 1.

 `dEnhanced2MaxNAllocU`

 specifies the max number of Allocation Units for the enhanced memory type 2.

 `dEnhanced3MaxNAllocU`

 specifies the max number of Allocation Units for the enhanced memory type 3.

 `dEnhanced4MaxNAllocU`

 specifies the max number of Allocation Units for the enhanced memory type 4.

 `dNonPersistMaxNAllocU`

 Species the maximum number of Allocation Units for a non-persistent memory type.

 `dOptimalLogicalBlockSize`

 Specifies the optimal logical block size.

 `dSegmentSize`

 Specifies the segment size of the device in units of 512 bytes.

 `dSystemCodeMaxNAllocU`

 Specifies the maximum number of allocation units for the System Code for a device.

+`qTotalRawDeviceCapacity`

+Specifies the total raw device capacity.
+Expressed in units of 512 bytes.

 `Reserved1`

 Reserved for future use.

 `wEnhanced1CapAdjFac`

 specifies the Capacity Adjustment Factor for the enhanced memory type 1.

 `wEnhanced2CapAdjFac`

 specifies the Capacity Adjustment Factor for the enhanced memory type 2.

 `wEnhanced3CapAdjFac`

 specifies the Capacity Adjustment Factor for the enhanced memory type 3.

 `wEnhanced4CapAdjFac`

 specifies the Capacity Adjustment Factor for the enhanced memory type 4.

 `wNonPersistCapAdjFac`

 Specifies the capacity adjustment factor for the non-persistent memory type.

 `wSupportedMemoryTypes`

 Specifies the supported memory types in a bitmap.
 <table>
 <tr>
 <th>Bit</th>